kwebio/kweb-docs/state.rst

 Then the relevant part of the DOM will be redrawn instantly.

 The simplicity of this mechanism may disguise how powerful it is, since render {} blocks can be nested, it's possible to be very selective about what parts of the DOM must be modified in response to changes in state.

-.. note:: Kweb will only re-render a DOM fragment if the value of the KVar actually changes
+.. note:: Kweb will only re-render a DOM fragment if the value of the KVar actually changes.
+Because of this
+    it is most efficient to avoid "unwrapping" KVars with a *render()* or *.text()* call before you need to.

 KVars and Persistent Storage
 ----------------------------